 - Event management

 - Detect broken hyperlinks on your pages and send you reports

 - Monitor social signals

 - Make your pages printable or downloadable as a PDF file

 - Add a site map

-- Hide certain from displaying on areas of your site (e.g. sitemaps, feeds, etc.)
+- Exclude certain from showing on areas of your site (e.g. site maps, feeds, etc.)

-- Protect content on your posts and pages
+- Protect content on your pages and posts

 - Search and replace content

 - Block SPAM